TERMS AND CONDITIONS

 8.5 Should any unavailability, error or change to a Third Party Input have a substantial and adverse impact on your use and enjoyment of the Services:

 (a) you agree to notify us in writing within 10 days of the change coming into effect; and

+(b) following receipt of such notice by us, the Parties will use all reasonable endeavours to work together to resolve the matter.
 8.6 This clause 9 will survive the termination or expiry of this Agreement.

 9. Implementation Services

 9.1 In consideration of your payment of the Implementation Service Fee, we will supply you with the Implementation Services in accordance with the Contract Proposal.